edgarkp/usbetlan/README.md

     ```
 Great ! your app runs locally.

-It is also possible to run an offline backtesting by launching the *backtesting_offline.py* file or use it in a CI/CD by setting the yaml file *backtesting_offline.yml* .
+It is also possible to run an backtesting by launching the *backtesting.py* file or use it in a CI/CD by setting the yaml file *backtesting.yml* .
 You need to set the period on which you wanna test it in the python file.

 ## How to deploy the app ?